ARA2097 : Historical Archaeology of the Modern World (post 1492)

 |Semester 2 Credit Value:||20|

 This module explores the physical and social landscapes created in the ‘New World’ (and at ‘home’ in Europe too), as European colonisers interacted with indigenous peoples.
-We focus on four case study areas (the Caribbean, the USA, Western and Southern Africa, and Britain), and look mainly at the period from 1492 – c.1900.
+We focus on the Caribbean, North America, Western and Southern Africa, and Britain and look mainly at the period from 1492 – c.1900.
 Topics to be covered include the archaeology of Spanish and British settlement in the Caribbean; the study of colonial elites and indigenous peoples in British North America; the archaeology of slavery and of global consumerism; archaeology and racism in Southern Africa, and colonial heritage presentation issues today.

 The aims of this module are: